evannetwork/api-blockchain-core/docs/profile/verifications.rst

 Sets or creates a verification; this requires the issuer to have permissions for the parent verification (if verification name seen as a path, the parent 'folder').

-The "verificationValue" field can also set to a custom JSON object with any data.
-For example DID VC's, documents or any other custom value you want to attach to the verification.
+The "verificationValue" field can also be set to a custom JSON object with any data.
+For example DID, VC's, documents or any other custom value you want to attach to the verification.

 ----------
 Parameters